 Plus, you get access to a fantastic photography exhibition that’ll be on display throughout the festival, with photographs by Tina Waibel.
 The Malagasy photographer is known for her rural photography, capturing the lives of people she meets across the country and the world, with this exhibition rightfully honing in on Madagascan life and lives.

 And if that wasn’t enough, visitors can even experience a taste of Malagasy dishes curated by Malagasy chef Lilia Andrianavony of Lilia’s Kitchen, including coconut chicken, and a slow-braised beef cooked in ginger and Malagasy spice.

 There’s all that and so much more at this year’s Orchid Festival, so be sure to get your tickets for this unmissable wintertime celebration.

 The Orchid Festival is set to be a delight for the senses, guaranteed to brighten up what’s left of winter.
 And remember, what’s good for the ‘gram is good for the soul, so be sure to snap up those pictures and tag us on socials!

-The Orchid Festival runs from Saturday 10th February until Sunday 11th March.
+The Orchid Festival runs between February 3 and March 3, 2024.
 Kew Gardens can be found in Richmond, TW9 3AB, and the nearest station is Kew Gardens.
+Tickets are available here.